vivekvrao/user-feedback/README.md

 {{> userfblink}}
 ```

-if you dont want to include it directly in project instead of as a popup add
+if you want to include it directly in project instead of as a popup add
 ```html
 {{> userfeedback}}
 ```